bitovi/fluid-text/README.md

 Until now...

-`fluid-text` gives your team a single Tailwind* class name solution to this challenge.
+Our `fluid-text-plugin` gives your team a single Tailwind* class name solution to this challenge.

 <sub>* also works with UnoCSS and as an independent utility you can call without needing any build system at all.</sub>